RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 ---
 ### **Gantt Chart Project Planning**
 ![alttext](./images/Gantt_0413.png)
-🟥**up to date Gantt chart(04/13/2025)**
+**Gantt chart(05/01/2025)**

 ### **rqt_graph**
 ![alt text](./images/rqt_graph_0413.png)
-🟥**latest rqt_graph(04/13/2025)**
+**rqt_graph(05/01/2025)**

 ### **Discussion**
- In this project, we use multiple sensors, including camera, IMU, and LiDAR, to enable the TurtleBot 4 to navigate autonomously and respond to traffic lights.
+In this project, we integrate multiple sensors—camera, IMU, and LiDAR—along with coordinated control of the TurtleBot 4 mobile robot and the UR5 robotic arm to achieve autonomous navigation and interaction with traffic light signals.

 Camera (YOLO-based Traffic Light Detection):
- The camera captures video frames, which are processed to detect traffic lights using the YOLO object detection algorithm.
-The system classifies traffic lights into green, yellow, and red.
+The TurtleBot 4 is equipped with a camera to detect traffic lights using a YOLOv5 object detection model.
+The system classifies lights into three colors: red, green, and blue.

- Preprocessing: Image adjustments, such as brightness and contrast correction, are made to ensure consistent performance under varying lighting conditions.
- Usage: The detected traffic light color helps adjust TurtleBot's movement, e.g., stopping at red lights, slowing down for yellow, and proceeding at normal speed with green.
+Preprocessing: Brightness and contrast adjustments improve detection under varied lighting.

+Usage: Based on the traffic light color, the TurtleBot modifies its slowest speed at red, normal speed at green, and half speed at blue.
+In the demonstration, the robot accurately responds to these signals along its path.

 IMU (Inertial Measurement Unit):
- The IMU provides data on the robot's orientation and motion.
- Filtering: IMU data is filtered to reduce noise using methods like complementary or Kalman filters, improving accuracy in detecting changes in direction and speed.
- Usage: The filtered data ensures smooth navigation, helping the TurtleBot maintain accurate orientation even if there are minor errors or obstacles.
+The IMU measures acceleration and rotational motion, allowing for accurate pose estimation.

+Filtering: Complementary filtering reduces noise for smooth orientation tracking.

+Usage: This data helps the TurtleBot maintain stability and direction, especially during turns and transitions shown in the video.

 LiDAR (Light Detection and Ranging):
- LiDAR is used for real-time mapping and obstacle detection.
- Data Conditioning: LiDAR data is cleaned by removing outliers to ensure accurate distance measurement.
- Usage: It helps build a local map, enabling the TurtleBot to avoid obstacles and maintain a clear path.
+The LiDAR sensor continuously scans the environment to detect obstacles and generate a local map.

+Data Conditioning: Filtering removes spurious data points to ensure reliability.

+Usage: The TurtleBot uses this data for obstacle avoidance and safe route planning in a dynamic environment.

 Sensor Fusion:
- The data from the camera, IMU, and LiDAR are combined to enhance navigation and traffic light response.
+Sensor data from the camera, IMU, and LiDAR is combined to support adaptive navigation and interaction.
- Usage: Sensor fusion ensures that the TurtleBot adapts to changes in its environment, such as adjusting to traffic lights while avoiding obstacles.

- In summary, the system relies on these sensors to gather real-time data, which is processed and fused to ensure precise navigation and effective interaction with the environment.
+Usage: The TurtleBot can recognize visual cues (traffic lights) while simultaneously avoiding obstacles and maintaining smooth motion, as seen in the integrated environment.

+UR5 Robotic Arm Integration:
+The UR5 robot arm is incorporated to represent the project’s end goal of multi-robot coordination.

+Communication: Though limited by technical constraints during testing, the system is designed for ROS2-based communication between TurtleBot 4 and UR5.

+Usage: In the final demonstration, the UR5 shows simulated arm movement as a placeholder for the intended object-handling or sorting task.
+The video illustrates how the two robots are expected to collaborate—TurtleBot for transport and detection, UR5 for manipulation.

+In summary, this system demonstrates an intelligent multi-robot collaboration where autonomous navigation, traffic light response, and robotic manipulation can work together, with sensor fusion ensuring robust real-time performance in semi-structured environments.